ReanGD/rofi-proxy/README.md

 # rofi-proxy

-`Rofi-proxy` is a [rofi](https://github.com/davatorium/rofi) plugin that allows you to manage rofi state with an external application.
+`Rofi-proxy` is a plugin that allows you to manage [rofi](https://github.com/davatorium/rofi) state with an external application.

-Running rofi with the plugin:
+To run rofi with plugin:

 ```bash
 rofi -modi proxy -show proxy -proxy-cmd "path_to_app"